Age of Enlightenment: Science

 Science played an important role in Enlightenment discourse and thought.
 Many Enlightenment writers and thinkers had backgrounds in the sciences and associated scientific advancement with the overthrow of religion and traditional authority in favour of the development of free speech and thought.
-Scientific progress during the Enlightenment included the discovery of carbon dioxide (fixed air) by chemist Joseph Black, the argument for deep time by geologist James Hutton, and the invention of the condensing steam engine by James Watt.
+There were immediate practical results.
 The experiments of Antoine Lavoisier were used to create the first modern chemical plants in Paris, and the experiments of the Montgolfier brothers enabled them to launch the first manned flight in a hot air balloon in 1783.
-The wide-ranging contributions to mathematics of Leonhard Euler included major results in analysis, number theory, topology, combinatorics, graph theory, algebra, and geometry (among other fields).
-In applied mathematics, he made fundamental contributions to mechanics, hydraulics, acoustics, optics, and astronomy.

 Broadly speaking, Enlightenment science greatly valued empiricism and rational thought and was embedded with the Enlightenment ideal of advancement and progress.
 The study of science, under the heading of natural philosophy, was divided into physics and a conglomerate grouping of chemistry and natural history, which included anatomy, biology, geology, mineralogy, and zoology.
 As with most Enlightenment views, the benefits of science were not seen universally: Rousseau criticized the sciences for distancing man from nature and not operating to make people happier.

 Science during the Enlightenment was dominated by scientific societies and academies, which had largely replaced universities as centres of scientific research and development.
 Societies and academies were also the backbone of the maturation of the scientific profession.
 Scientific academies and societies grew out of the Scientific Revolution as the creators of scientific knowledge, in contrast to the scholasticism of the university.
 Some societies created or retained links to universities, but contemporary sources distinguished universities from scientific societies by claiming that the university's utility was in the transmission of knowledge while societies functioned to create knowledge.
 As the role of universities in institutionalized science began to diminish, learned societies became the cornerstone of organized science.
 Official scientific societies were chartered by the state to provide technical expertise.